weebcyberpunk/mio/README.md

 [FFmpeg](https://github.com/FFmpeg/FFmpeg) installed in the system is also required.
 See `requirements.txt`.

+### Locally

+The `Makefile` defines a target to run Mio locally via a script called `localrun.sh`, which you're supposed to create with your token.

 ## Adding to server

 I'm currently running an instance of Mio.
 You can add it to your server with